binayathapamagar/Nexus-iOS-SwiftUI/README.md

 # Nexus iOS App

-Nexus is an iOS social media application built using **Swift** and **SwiftUI**, inspired by platforms like Twitter and Threads.
-The app allows users to post updates, follow others, like and comment on posts, and receive real-time notifications.
-It integrates **Firebase** for backend services, including real-time data synchronization and user authentication.
+Nexus is a modern iOS social media application developed in Swift using SwiftUI, inspired by platforms like Twitter and Threads.
+It empowers users to post updates (text + images), follow others, like and comment on posts, and receive real-time notifications.
+The app uses Firebase for backend infrastructure, enabling real-time sync and secure user authentication.

 ---